 - Try a non-sedating oral antihistamine, such as Zyrtec or Claritin.
 Your child should get relief within a day or two.

 - If the antihistamine helps, but not much, add a nasal steroid such as over-the-counter Flonase which you spray into the nose.
 Sometimes you need both antihistamine and nasal spray to control allergies.

 - You can also try nasal spray only.
 If your child gets relief, skip the oral antihistamine.

-Treating common colds in children
+Treating common cold symptoms in children

 - Use saline solution in the nose to loosen congestion and help children blow their noses.
 Or, suck out the congestion with a bulb syringe.